unblinking/saltpack/specs/saltpack_encryption_v2.md

 8. Serialize the bytes from #6 *again* into a MessagePack `bin` object.
 These twice-encoded bytes are the header packet.

-    After generating the header, the sender computes the **MAC keys**, which will be used below to authenticate the payload:
+    After generating the header, the sender computes each recipient's **MAC key**, which will be used below to authenticate the payload:

+9. Concatenate the first 16 bytes of the **header hash** from step 7 above, with the **recipient index** from step 4 above.
+This is the basis of each recipient's MAC nonce.
+10. Clear the least significant bit of byte 15.
+That is: `nonce[15] &= 0xfe`.
-9. For each recipient, encrypt 32 zero bytes using [`crypto_box`](http://nacl.cr.yp.to/box.html) with the recipient's public key, the sender's long-term private key, and the first 24 bytes of the **header hash** from #8 as a nonce.
-Take the last 32 bytes of each box.
+11. Encrypt 32 zero bytes using [`crypto_box`](http://nacl.cr.yp.to/box.html)
+    with the recipient's public key, the sender's long-term private key, and the nonce from the previous step.
-   These are the **MAC keys**.
+12. Modify the nonce from step 10 by setting the least significant bit of byte
+    15. That is: `nonce[15] |= 0x01`.
+13. Encrypt 32 zero bytes again, as in step 11, but using the ephemeral private key rather than the sender's long term private key.
+14. Concatenate the last 32 bytes each box from steps 11 and 13.
+Take the SHA512 hash of that concatenation.
+The recipient's **MAC Key** is the first 32 bytes of that hash.

 Encrypting the sender's long-term public key in step #3 allows Alice to stay anonymous to Mallory.
 If Alice wants to be anonymous to Bob as well, she can reuse the ephemeral keypair as her own in steps #3 and #9.
 When the ephemeral key and the sender key are the same, clients may indicate that a message is "intentionally anonymous" as opposed to "from an unknown sender".

-Using the same nonce for each **payload key box** might raise a concern: Are we violating the rule against nonce reuse, if for example the recipients list happens to contain the same recipient twice?
-No, because each of these boxes holds the same plaintext, reusing a key and a nonce will produce exactly the same ciphertext twice.

 #### Parsing a Header Packet